riotschoolacc/MSM-Gem-Shop/README.md

 10. Wait a few minutes for your gems to be sent to your account

-12. You can view the tracking of your order (how many gems you've recieved so far) and your previous orders
+12. You can view the tracking of your order (how many gems you've received so far) and your previous orders

 #### Now, after all of that, you should have your gems!